-We have nearly finished our 4th year on this project.
-We have made substantial progress.
+We have completed our 9th year on this project and we have made substantial progress in the Garden.

 In March 2020 we began Lockdown number 1 and we had 8 volunteers.
 Our seeds were being sown and our crop planting plan was underway.
 We looked forward to a successful year.
 In April we had the stay at home restrictions - unless essential travel and July we had the rule of six people.
 At this point we came back to the garden and picked up from where we left off.
 The real challenge was to put the harvested crops eg Potatoes, Tomatoes and soft fruit to good use.
 Suggestions of a sale table were put in to action.
 Signs on the roadside directed people to the rear garden entrance each Tuesday.
 With in a few weeks local villagers from Frieth came to get their fresh vegetables and fruit.
 So successful it became a focal point for the village and a meeting place for people to contact each other.

 In 2021 we decided to maintain the sale table and retain our weekly sales.
 In March plans were finalised for the creation of a Sensory Garden - a corner with raised beds, seating and a water feature - combining all the senses of smell, touch, sound and sight.
 It was completed in early July and has been a tremendous success.